Developer Guidelines

 cause scaling and advertisement issues in fullscreen mode.

-3.4 Mobile Compatibilit
+3.4 Mobile Compatibility

-While not mandatory, we strongly recommend making games playable on as many devices
+While not mandatory, we strongly recommend making games playable on as many devices as

-pages, such as news and media sites
+such as news and media sites.

 Mobile-compatible games should have smooth performance and enjoyable gameplay.